helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 For this analysis I used the example values for chain variables (N=2, R=8, tgt=1, max=4).

-The chart below shows violin plots of the transmit reward scaling for hotspots in larger metro areas or those especially effected by this proposal.
+The chart below shows violin plots of the transmit reward scaling for Hotspots in larger metro areas or those especially effected by this proposal.

 ![hotspot violin](./0017-hex-density-based-transmit-reward-scaling/city_violin.png)

-Additionally, I mapped each interactive hotspot and its reward scale as well as drawing all resolution 8 and resolution 9, and 10 occupied hexs to get more detail on how this targeting will affect hotspots.
+Additionally, I mapped each interactive Hotspot and its reward scale as well as drawing all resolution 8 and resolution 9, and 10 occupied hexs to get more detail on how this targeting will affect Hotspots.

 The interactive map can be found: <https://carniverous19.github.io/para1_geohip_USA.html> Some screenshots of areas of interest are below.
 I draw occupied R resolution hexs (8: black) plus 3 levels of parents (7:blue, 6:white, 5:pink).
-The circles represent hotspots and circle colors represent normalized probability with yellow being the average scale factor, green being above average and orange to red being below average.
+The circles represent Hotspots and circle colors represent normalized probability with yellow being the average scale factor, green being above average and orange to red being below average.
 The map has a lot of content and is not optimized for speed so it may be laggy to view.